Skip to main content

 Average sentiment

-The goal of this visualization is to display the average sentiment of posts collected for the selected topic, in a big number.
+The goal of this visualization is to display the average sentiment of posts collected for the selected keyword(s), in a big number.
 We'll use the Get sentiment endpoint to get the average sentiment of posts between the selected dates.

 1. Click on Add > Visualization.